Calculus of Variations, Hamilton's stationary action

 Third diagram: the axes are labeled 'variation' and 'integral'

-First diagram The grey curve, the true trajectory, was obtained by applying numerical integration: Runge Kutta 4.
+The grey curve is a plot of the true trajectory.
+The true trajectory was obtained by applying numerical integration, using Runge Kutta 4.
 With \(h\) for 'height': the magnitude of the acceleration was obtained by differentiating the potential energy with respect to position coordinate: \(\tfrac{d(h^3)}{dh}=3h^2\).
-In the diagram: at time coordinate \({t=1}\) the object is back to height zero; that was achieved by tweaking the initial velocity.
+In the diagram: at time coordinate \({t=1}\) the object has fallen back all the way to height zero; being back at height zero at \({t=1}\) was achieved by tweaking the initial velocity.

 The orange curve is a polynomial approximation of the true trajectory.
 The polynomial is of the form \({f(x)=a + bx^2+cx^4+dx^6}\).
 The variation is applied by multiplying the value of the polynomial with the slider value.

-The diagram demonstrates: as you apply variation: because \({\small \tfrac{1}{2}}mv^2\) is quadratic the kinetic-energy-integral-response to variation follows a quadratic function.
-For the potential energy: in the case displayed here the potential energy is a cubic function of height hence the potential-energy-integral-response to variation follows a cubic function
+The diagram demonstrates: as you apply variation: because \({\small \tfrac{1}{2}}mv^2\) is quadratic the response of the kinetic-energy-integral to variation is a quadratic function.
+For the potential energy: in the case displayed here the potential energy is a cubic function of height; it follows that the response of the potential-energy-integral to variation is a cubic function

 The pattern as it plays out in this diagram generalizes to all instances of application of Hamilton's stationary action:

-The response of the kinetic-energy-integral is for all cases quadratic because \({\small \tfrac{1}{2}}mv^2\) is a quadratic expression.
+The response of the kinetic-energy-integral is in all cases quadratic because \({\small \tfrac{1}{2}}mv^2\) is a quadratic expression.
 For the response of the potential-energy-integral: we have that the potential can be any power of the position coordinate.
 If the potential is to the power \(n\) then response of the potential-energy-integral will be to the power \(n\).
-Example: for an inverse square law the potential is inversely proportional to radial distance: \(r^{-1}\) Then the response to variation will follow an \(r^{-1}\) function .
+Example: for an inverse square law the potential is inversely proportional to radial distance: \(r^{-1}\) Then the response to variation is an \(r^{-1}\) function .

 Mathematical implementation of the process expressed in the diagram is described in the article about Hamilton's stationary action